mit-han-lab/tiny-training/README.md

 2. Compile-time autodiff and system support for sparse update (system)
 3. Codegen with TinyEngine backend (system)

 If you are interested in the full-stack optimization of the system, you can go over each step one by one.
-If you are only interested in building a tiny training demo, you may directly refer to the [Tiny Training Engine](https://github.com/mit-han-lab/tinyengine/tree/dev/training_code_gen/tutorial/training) for the demo setup.
+If you are only interested in building a tiny training demo, you may directly refer to [Tiny Training Engine](https://github.com/mit-han-lab/tinyengine/tree/master/tutorial/training) for the demo setup.

 ## 1. Quantization-aware Scaling (QAS) and Sparse Update